How do I stop warts from spreading?

 - Wash your bedding and towels regularly in hot water.

 - Always wear shoes—your own shoes—when you’re at the gym.

-- Don’t share razors with anyone, and moisturize your skin
+- Don’t share razors with anyone, and moisturize your skin after you shower.

 - Don’t bite your nails